NBC drops new ‘Law & Order’ trailer - NewsBreak

 “My character, Detective Kevin Bernard, was introduced on ‘Law & Order: SVU,'” he said.
 “We’re trying to figure everything out with new partners.”

-A former two-time “Law & Order” guest star, Donovan revealed his character’s personality on the series.
+A former two-time “Law & Order” guest star, Donovan revealed his character’s personality in the series.

 “I play Detective Frank Cosgrove, an Irish cop from the Bronx,” he said.
 “He doesn’t back down from a fight.”